Table of Contents

 Licensing and Cost Implications

-Native RDP deployments may involve RDS Client Access Licenses (CALs) and additional VDI components for larger environments.
-HTML5 gateways can reduce per-device licensing complexity, though they may require web-gateway infrastructure or load balancers depending on scale.
+Native RDP deployments may require RDS Client Access Licenses (CALs) and additional components at scale.
+HTML5 gateways can simplify endpoint licensing but introduce infrastructure considerations.

-How to Evaluate the Right Approach for Your Environment?
+How Can You Evaluate the Right Approach for Your Environment?

 Assessing Device Diversity Across the Organization